DDM-Lab/pyibl/doc/index.rst

 The value of :math:`\mu` should be positive, so :math:`P_{i}` is negative, and increasing dissimilarities reduce the total activation, scaled by the value of :math:`\mu`.

+Attributes for which no similarity function is defined are always matched exactly, non-matching instances not being considered at all.
+This is equivalent to such mismatching attributes having a negatively infinite mismatch partial matching correction.

 Blending